Dr. Luis María Argaña International Airport

 Dr. Luis María Argaña International Airport is an airport that serves the small city of Mariscal Estigarribia, in the Boquerón Department of Paraguay.

 The airport is named after Luis María Argaña, a vice president who was assassinated in 1999.
 It is operated by Paraguayan military authorities.
 GlobalSecurity.org states that some believe the United States are using the airport as a permanent military base.
 However, they go on to say that this is false.

-With 3,500 m (11,483 ft), its runway is the longest in the country, more than Asunción's airport.
+With 3,500 m (11,483 ft), its runway is the longest in the country, even longer than Asunción's airport.